bnnm/frontend/ripping-guidelines.md

 For now simply upload a separate set per platform and don't make subdir for PC / PS2 / GC with the few different files; there is enough server space to keep them separate.

 ## [Fix - (explanation)] sets
-Sets that don't follow the guidelines may be accepted and marked like `Game (yyyy-mm-dd)(Dev)(Publisher)[PC][fix - remove base folder]`, and shown a bit differently in the frontend.
+Sets that don't follow the guidelines may be accepted and marked like `Game (yyyy-mm-dd)(Dev)(Publisher)[PC][fix - remove base folder]`, and are shown a bit differently in the frontend.

 That would mean there is a base folder inside the set (like `/Game (yyyy-mm-dd)(Dev)(Publisher)[PC]/`) that should be removed, as per the above guidelines.

 Anybody may fix it and upload a fixed set like this: `Game (yyyy-mm-dd)(Dev)(Publisher)[PC][fixed].7z`.

-If the (explanation) is a mistake, please tell us in Discord or forums so we can recheck again.
+If the *(explanation)* is a mistake, please tell us in Discord or forums so we can recheck again.
 Sometimes it's hard to assess if the set is really correct.
 These tags are added not call you out personally, but simply as a reminder of something that can be improved.

 ## Rationale